GDxU/ypilot/README-yp.md

     ?part is in ?whole

 This condition is true when `?part` is an element of the array `?whole`, or when `?part` is a substring of the string `?whole`.
-This can be particularly useful in combination with `presses`/`releases` events, e.g. a rule starting with `when ?player presses ?key and ?key is in ["ShiftLeft", "ShiftRight"] ...` will fire when a player presses either shift key.
+This can be particularly useful in combination with `presses`/`releases` events, e.g. a rule starting with `when ?player presses ?key and ?key is in ["ShiftLeft", "ShiftRight"] ...` will fire when a player presses either shift key. `?part is not in ?whole` also works as you might expect.

     (?x <= ?y)